tristanbatchler/tbat.me/_posts/2022-11-21-godot-python-mmo-part-2.md

 | **Right** | 0.8 |
 | **Bottom** | 0.6 |

-This should situate the elements nicely in the center of the view and will behave responsively on all device screen sizes.
+This should situate the elements nicely in the centre of the view and will behave responsively on all device screen sizes.

 Next, select each label and button and enter the following **Text** properties: